2026 Summer Camp Guide Online Preview Available February 24. Registration Opens on March 3!

 A: For more information regarding camp policies and procedures, please visit our Parent/Guardian Handbook under the Camp Documents dropdown on this webpage.
 For more information regarding our inclusion program, please visit our Disability Inclusion page.

 Camp hours are 9:00am – 5:00pm Monday-Friday.
 Campers are aged 6-12 and participate in activities such as arts and crafts, sports, and more.
-CIT’s assist counselors and the camp director with daily activities such as preparing arts and crafts projects, supervising and assisting campers with activities, and serving as a good leader and role model.
-Scamper Campers and Afternoon Adventures are half-day camps and operate Monday-Thursday.
+CITs assist counselors and the camp director with daily activities such as preparing arts and crafts projects, supervising and assisting campers with activities, and serving as a good leader and role model.
+Volunteering as a CIT is a fun way to gain experience working with children, a sense of responsibility and leadership skills.

 A Counselor-In-Training assists the camp counselors with: